 Length: The program is three years, including summers.
-There are 32 weeks of clinical affiliations.
+There are 32 weeks of clinical education.

-Start and completion: Program starts mid-May (11-week summer session) of the year admitted.
-Graduation occurs in May.
+Start and completion: Program starts mid-May (11-week summer session).
+Graduation occurs in early May.
 See ECU Academic Calendars online for details.

-Annual admissions: 30 students representing ≥ 90% in-state; total student body = 90.
+Annual admissions: 30 students representing $\geq$ 90% in-state; total student body = 90.

-Registration: The administrative assistant in the PT office will register DPT students for all courses.
+Registration: The administrative assistant in the department main office will register DPT students for all courses.
 Students and their authorized users will receive email notifications from cashier@ecu.edu when a new billing statement is available for review online.
-For more information, please visit http://www.ecu.edu/financial\serv/cashier/
+For more information, please visit https://financialservices.ecu.edu/cashiers-office/